SmoothWAN/SmoothWAN-docs/docs/devl.md

 x86: `3535b79f3a95a9f2edf9b1be1c3e14bf624f72d05159fe14912a0091cb8500cd`
 arm64: `22adbde150f1de78dc73223654b6988839d6ca8168530c4b082e054a104690c4`
 Will be packaged and compiled with OpenWRT in v1.0
-* Model-View Lua based LuCI apps are bugged with newer OpenWRT versions, the following apps are included in `files` and not packaged for compatibility:
+* Model-View Lua based LuCI apps are incosistent with newer OpenWRT ubus versions, the following apps are included in `files` and unpackaged for compatibility:
 ` luci-app-wifibasic  `
 ` luci-app-swanportfw `
 ` luci-app-swaninterfaces  `